lilianngweta/TwitterClient/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to perform API calls is still challenging.
-2. How to implement the controls to retweet, favorite, and reply.
+2. How to implement the profile page.

 ## Video Walkthrough